top of page

 But then she meets a mysterious girl who died last year and still haunts the house across the street.
 There's also a group of classmates at her school who seem to know about the spirit realm.
 Wednesday swore she'd stop talking to the dead, but when she receives an invitation to be the medium of a secret club, she learns there's a lot more going on with the ghosts in Alton and the girls who can see them.

-When another malevolent ghost threatens to harm Wednesday, it will take the help of new friends both living and dead to save her and banish the evil being back to the spirit realm where it belongs.
+When another malevolent ghost threatens to harm Wednesday, it will take the help of new friends both living and dead to save her and banish the evil being to the spirit realm, where it belongs.

 PRAISE FOR THE BOOK